Hedge Cutting Cromer

 If you're dealing with a badly overgrown hedge, you might find it necessary to phase the trimming over multiple seasons, especially if the removal of more than a third of the entire hedge is required.
 Using this strategy can avert the over-stressing of your plants in one go.
 Remember, it's crucial to clean up post-trimming to stop the spread of diseases and retain your garden's neatness.

-When is the Best Time to Clip Hedges in Cromer?
+When is the Best Time to Trim a Hedge in Cromer?

-This is a question that is often asked by householders in Cromer and may depend on the age and type of the hedge that you have.
-In terms of brand new hedges, they ought to be clipped during the winter time or early spring up until they are two or three years old.
-In order to preserve their density and shape, established hedges ought to be chopped back 2 or 3 times a year.
-The time period May through to September is the optimum time to carry out regular hedge clipping maintenance.
-To learn about the different procedures which are necessary for certain varieties of hedge, you can pay a visit to the RHS (Royal Horticultural Society) hedge trimming web page or ask an expert hedge specialist.
+This is a question that is often asked by homeowners in Cromer and can depend on the age and type of the hedge that you have.
+For the first two years a new hedge must be pruned in the winter or spring.
+In order to maintain their shape and density, well established hedges must be lopped back two or three times a year.
+The period May through to September is the optimum time to conduct general hedge trimming maintenance.
+To find out about the different pruning processes which are required for certain varieties of hedge, you can check out the RHS website or ask an expert.
+Although specific times are best for trimming different hedge varieties, pruning may have to be put off to ensure nesting birds are not disturbed.

 Instant Hedging